Skip to main content

 record a new test

-Record at Cursor
+Record at cursor

 To record from a specific point in your test file click the Record at cursor button from the Testing sidebar.
 This generates actions into the existing test at the current cursor position.
 You can run the test, position the cursor at the end of the test and continue generating the test.